-Larry Eugene Price Jr.
+Larry Eugene Price_1

-Larry Eugene Price Jr. family photo
+Larry Eugene Price Jr. Family Photo

 The family of a mentally ill homeless man who starved to death while he spent a year in solitary confinement awaiting trial for pointing finger guns at officers in Arkansas was awarded $6 million for his untimely death.